koumoul-dev/vuetify-jsonschema-form/README.md

   - better distinction between disabled (fields are rendered but not active) and readonly (content is rendered purely for reading, does not even look like a form) ?
   - use standard json pointers for key, fullKey, fromData, etc

-### Better responsive

-Similar logic to the usual responsive breakpoints (xs, sm, etc.), but base this on the actual size available to the form (and invidually to each of its children).
-This should be solved in the core vjsf-property component so that when given to the lib component it has a single value to apply.

-Do we keep using a 12 columns grid system like vuetify of do we try to use a more generic percent based value ?

-The responsive breakpoint should be usable at the lowest level possible to define the width of each property or at the highest level possible to define a totally different layout (change order, hide an avanced section, use expansion panels instead of tabs, etc.).

-Also different layouts might be provided for editable and readOnly mode.

 ### Development frameworks and tools

   - Vue 3